 If your spouse is at sea about fixing their poor credit history, be a true partner (for better or worse, remember?) and help them fix it by taking any of the following actions:

 - Review your credit report for errors: To be able to keep your credit report errors in check, you must review your credit report at regular intervals.
 Even a small error like your name spelt wrong or a typing error in your date of birth can pull down your Credit Score drastically.
 After reviewing your credit report, if you come across errors, report them to your credit bureau immediately.

 - Don’t miss repayments: Encourage your spouse to automate payments so that missing payment deadlines can be a thing of the past.
 Missed payments have the biggest impact on your Credit Score.

 - Opt for a secured Credit Card for your spouse: A secured Credit Card needs a down payment or Fixed Deposit as collateral.
 With a secured Credit Card, your spouse can add positive information to his/her credit report.

-- Clear your debts as soon as you can: Encourage your spouse to create a budget that will help him/her to pay off all his/her debts.
+- Clear your debts as soon as you can: Encourage your spouse to create a budget that will help them to pay off all their debts.
 Loan defaults have a lasting impact on a credit Score, so get those issues fixed first.